 3. The Successor further certifies that, as of the date it is executing this Agreement and as of the Transfer Date, as required by R.C.
 Section 3735.671(E), (i) the Successor is not a party to a prior agreement granting an exemption from taxation for a structure in Ohio, at which structure the Successor has discontinued operations prior to the expiration of the term of that prior agreement and within the five years immediately prior to the date of this Agreement, (ii) nor is Successor a “successor” to, nor “related member” of, a party as described in the foregoing clause (i).
 As used in this paragraph, the terms “successor” and “related member” have the meaning as prescribed in R.C.
 Section 3735.671(E).

-4. The City agrees that, from and after the Transfer Date, with respect to the Transferred Property the Successor has and shall have all entitlements and rights to tax exemptions, and obligations, as an “Owner” under the CRA Agreement, in the same manner and with like effect as if the Successor had been an original signatory to the CRA Agreement.
+4. The City agrees that, from and after the Transfer Date, with respect to the Transferred Property the Successor has and shall have all entitlements and rights to tax exemptions, and obligations, as an “Company” under the CRA Agreement, in the same manner and with like effect as if the Successor had been an original signatory to the CRA Agreement.

 5. The parties acknowledge and agree that from and after the Transfer Date, to the extent provided by Section 17(B) of the CRA Agreement, the Company and Geis are released from any and all liability under the CRA Agreement with respect to the Transferred Property